 Only bulls have antlers and use them for protection and for fighting other males.
 A mother will fight to protect her young by kicking with her sharp powerful hooves.

-The moose has poor eyesight but a keen sense of smell.
-You can see them stop often to listens while they are eating.
+The moose have poor eyesight but a keen sense of smell.
+You can see them stop often to listen while they are eating.

-The man is probably the biggest enemy.
-Man hunt moose and like the tasty meat.
-Wolves and bears can kill a moose.
+Human is probably the biggest enemy of a moose.
+People hunt moose and like tasty meat.
+Also, wolves and bears can kill a moose.

-In the winter when they are weak from hunger and lack of food they are an easy prey for wolves.
+During winter when they are weak from hunger and lack of food they are easy prey for wolves.
 Moose cannot escape their enemies if they are in deep snow.

 The female has one or two calves and they are born in the late spring.
-Their cats are reddish brown but by fall their coats are dark brown like the adults.
+Their coats are reddish-brown but by fall their coats are dark brown like the adults.

 - The male is called a bull, the female is a cow and the young are calves.

-- Moose make a strange whistle-like call and grunting noises.
+- Moose makes a strange whistle-like call and grunting noises.